 Labour party jargon buster

 The Labour Party uses a lot of jargon.
-If you’re in the know it can be a useful shorthand, if you aren’t it can leave you feeling excluded.
-This list may help but all of us have a responsibility to use language that is inclusive and to check that we aren’t unintentionally leaving others feeling excluded.
+If you’re in the know it can be a useful shorthand, if you aren’t it can leave you feeling excluded and unsure of what’s going on.
+There is a jargon buster on the Labour Party national website and you can read our own jargon buster below or download a copy

 This version produced for Wallasey Branch from an original produced by Reddish branch.
-Sources include Unite the Union, Labour Party Website, CLP Websites.
+Sources include Unite the Union, Labour Party Website and various CLP Websites.

 Affiliate Trade union or socialist society with established formal links with the Labour Party based on common values.
 Affiliates pay a subscription to the Party on behalf of their members.